This page will help you find publications by and about the faculty members you are researching.

 Extra!
 Added!
 Bonus!: A scholarly book review is usually more than just a summary of a book; it is often an assessment of the author's argument and work.
 So: a book review of your faculty member's book is also an example of someone writing about your author's work!

-The library has several streaming film databases: Kanopy, Films on Demand, and SWANK.
-To link to a film in one of these databases, look for the "permalink" in the film's database.
+To link to a film in one of these databases, look for the "permalink" in the film's database (and/or the "Share" option).

 We are not able to provide access to commercial film streaming sites like Netflix or Hulu (and so on) as these sites do not sell licenses to libraries or institutions.
 The site JustWatch.com provides information on commercial streaming options for films and television shows, which can help you identify low-cost options where possible.